stratum-mining/stratumprotocol.org/src/features.md

 #### Technical Description

 Pools distribute jobs to miners with predefined data blocks and variable data for end-device miner handling.
 In Stratum V1, the predefined data includes the prevhash (i.e. hash of the most recently found valid block) and the Merkle root for the transaction set to be included in the current block.
-These two data fields aren’t seperable in SV1, forcing a heavy (slow) data transfer necessary to distribute new jobs on new block (with a new prevhash) propagation.
+These two data fields aren’t separable in SV1, forcing a heavy (slow) data transfer necessary to distribute new jobs on new block (with a new prevhash) propagation.

 Stratum V2 segregates the prevhash from the rest of the predefined block data, allowing independent sends of block data prior to finding a new prevhash.
 The new prevhash message is sent on its own on finding a valid block; the transmission occurs much faster because the message doesn’t include the heavier data.
 Stratum V2 miners begin work on new blocks faster than Stratum V1 miners.